abstract-machine-learning/saver/README.md

     <support vectors>
     <biases>
 Where alpha, support vectors and biases are stored as described by [Support Vector Machines - scikit-learn](https://scikit-learn.org/stable/modules/svm.html#multi-class-classification) documentation.
 You may also want to check [our data collection repository](https://github.com/svm-abstract-verifier/data-collection) for some examples, in particular the easy-to-read [Iris linear SVM classifier](https://github.com/svm-abstract-verifier/data-collection/blob/master/iris/svm-linear.dat.zip).

+In particular, every SVM trained with `scikit-learn` and `libsvm` is compatible with this format.

 ## Data set format
 Data sets are comma-separated-values (CSV) files in the following format: